xigadee/Microservice/README.md

 So our goal with Xigadee is to solve that challenge.
 To provide a consistent development approach - and more importantly a set of reusable tools – that we can apply to any type of Microservice application, while removing the drudgery and overhead of "re-inventing the Microservice-wheel", each time we construct a new distributed application.

-Xigadee is still a work-in-progress; we are currently getting ready to release 1.1 of the Framework.
-We are still working on improving the code, extending the unit-test coverage, adding new features, and providing more detailed documentation.

 ## A quick demonstration

 The Xigadee libraries are built using Microsoft .NET technologies, and have specific accelerators for targeting Platform-as-a-Service (PaaS) technologies in the Azure stack.

-All the libraries utilise a simple declarative programming model to aid in the construction of the Microservice (see the [15-minute Microservice](Src/Xigadee.Platform/_Docs/fifteenminuteMicroservice.md) for more details).
+All the libraries utilise a simple declarative programming model to aid in the construction of the Microservice.

 A quick sample of code from [this](Src/Test/Test.Xigadee/Samples/PersistenceLocal.cs) unit test shows how a Microservice can be quickly constructed within a few lines of code.
 ```C#